 Mayor is the presiding officer over meetings and deliberations.
 Responsibilities include preserving order, and enforcing rules set by the council.
 Mayor is a voting member and has no veto authority.
 Council meetings are on the 2nd and 4th Wednesday of each month.
-Meetings will be held at the Civic Center located at 315 Kennel Avenue at 7:00pm.
-Meetings are also held live on FB, You Tube, and the public is welcome to attend in person.
+Meetings will be held at the adult center located at 315 Kennel Avenue at 7:00pm.
+Meetings are also held live on FB and You Tube, the public is welcomed to attend.